What Is the Future of Virtual and Augmented Reality?

 Like many things sci-fi, it’s good to start with outer space when explaining the current state of VR technology.
 Pablo de León, an Argentine aerospace engineer teaching at the University of North Dakota, is working on a VR space suit—the NDX-2—for NASA to help run astronauts through simulations for a potential Mars landing.

 Sure, de León says, any traveler to Mars will welcome a way to simulate home.
-But more importantly, there’s no way NASA can understand what a year in space will be like without actually launching a mission.
+But more important, there’s no way NASA can understand what a year in space will be like without actually launching a mission.
 This fully pressurized suit with an Oculus Rift headset may help technicians troubleshoot before actually launching a human on a one-way trip to the red planet.

 NASA has a long history of utilizing VR as a means to train crew members, but usually these programs’ graphics aren’t fully realistic due to issues of computer lag time.